project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 [Last time](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/04-spin-boson-model.ipynb), we explored the spin boson model and found the surprising physics of down conversion.
 This is where many bosons are emitted/absorbed (rather than a single boson) when a two state system (TSS) makes a transition.
 This is not what's usually taught to be possible in introductory quantum mechanics courses.

 Today, we are going to extend the spin boson model by adding another TSS into the mix.
-What new lessons does mother nature have for us...the clue is in the name of the tutorial 😉 .
+What new lessons does mother nature have for us... the clue is in the name of the tutorial 😉 .

 This tutorial is split up into the following sections:
 1. [Recap](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/05-excitation-transfer.ipynb#5.1---Recap)